Iqbal Suhail: Political career

 Iqbal Suhail was elected to the Uttar Pradesh Legislative Assembly as a candidate with the Indian National Congress party in 1937.
 This assembly was constituted by the Act of 1935.
 He defeated Syed Ali Zaheer, who ran as a Muslim League candidate.
 Iqbal Suhail was against the partition of the country and opposed the two-nation theory of a separate Muslim homeland.
-He was a good friend of Zakir Hussain.
+He was a good friend of Zakir Husain.

 Education

 Iqbal Suhail's early schooling was under Maulana Mohammed Shafi who was one of the founders of Madarsatul Islah, Sarai Mir, Azamgarh.
 Maulana Shafi was the father of the famous Urdu poet Khalilur-Rehman Azmi.